 Degree Requirements The department offers a M.Ed. in Special Education in the area of General Curriculum.
-Admission to the program requires an applicant to: - Complete requirements for a Bachelor's degree from an accredited institution. - 2.
-Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate - Present a current renewable certificate in Special Education.
-The M.Ed. in Special Education - General Curriculum is a 36 hour program with 27 hours in the special education core and 9 hours of electives.
-For those students who do not have a degree in special education but do have a clear, renewable, professional teaching certificate in special education, the program consists of 33 credit hours in Special Education and 3 hours of elective credit.
+Admission to the program requires an applicant to: - 1.
+Complete requirements for a Bachelor's degree from an accredited institution. - 2.
+Present a cumulative 3.0 (4.0 scale) grade point average or higher on all undergraduate work. - 3.
+Present a current renewable certificate in Special Education.
+The M.Ed. in Special Education - General Curriculum is a 30 hour program with 24 hours in the special education core and 6 hours of electives.
+For those students who do not have a degree in special education but do have a clear, renewable, professional teaching certificate in special education, the program consists of 30 credit hours in Special Education and 6 hours of prerequisite courses.
 Courses meet the National Board for Professional Teaching Standards - Exceptional Needs Specialist/Early Childhood through Young Adulthood and the Council for Exceptional Children standards.
-Specialist in Education Special Education, Ed.S.
+For candidates who have a Bachelor's in Special Education: Special Education Core (24 credit hours) - EDRS 6301 Introduction to Research in the Human Sciences 3 Credit Hours - SPED 6721 Professional Seminar 3 Credit Hours - CURR 6575 Curriculum Trends and Issues 3 Credit Hours - SPED 7721 Assessment in Special Education 3 Credit Hours - SPED 7705 Urban and Multicultural Issues in Special Education 3 Credit Hours - SPED 7724 Collaboration and Inclusion 3 Credit Hours - SPED 7765 Advanced Differentiated Instruction 3 Credit Hours - SPED 7767 Strategies for Challenging Behaviors 3 Credit Hours - SPED 6795 Comprehensive Exam for the Master of Education: Special Education 0 Credit Hours Electives (6 credit hours total) - SPED 7716 Autism: Theories and Characteristics 3 Credit Hours - SPED 7726 Autism: Collaboration and Instruction 3 Credit Hours - Other 6000/7000 level classes with permission of advisor - Three classes make up the autism endorsement (ASD) Candidates who do NOT have a Bachelor's in Special Education will need to take the following two classes as electives in their FIRST semester: Prerequisites: